-- 1.6 The revised National Planning Policy Framework (NPPF) of 2018 introduced the Housing Delivery Test (HDT) as a mechanism to monitor housing delivery locally.
+- 1.7 The revised National Planning Policy Framework (NPPF) of 2018 introduced the Housing Delivery Test (HDT) as a mechanism to monitor housing delivery locally.
 The HDT measures additional net dwellings provided in a local authority area against the homes required (plan delivery target).
+The latest revised NPPF (December 2024) sets out the following policy consequences that will apply where the Housing Delivery Test indicates that delivery has fallen below the local planning authority's housing requirement over the previous three years: - a) where delivery falls below 95% of the requirement over the previous three years, the authority should prepare an action plan to assess the causes of underdelivery and identify actions to increase delivery in future years;

-The consequences of failing the test are set out in the NPPF and these will apply until subsequent HDT results demonstrate that delivery in future years has improved: - A local planning authority must produce an Action Plan within six months if the Housing Delivery Test result is less than 95%. - A local planning authority with a Housing Delivery Test result of less than 85% must provide a 20% buffer to the five year housing land supply. - The presumption in favour of sustainable development applies if the Housing Delivery Test result is less than: - i) 25% in November 2018 - ii) 45% in November 2019 - iii) 75% from November 2020 onwards - 1.7 This update is the fifth Action Plan and its focus has been to consider whether there are any additional measures that can be included to help improve the delivery of new dwellings.
+- b) where delivery falls below 85% of the requirement over the previous three years, the authority should include a buffer of 20% to their identified supply of specific deliverable sites as set out in paragraph 78 of this framework, in addition to the requirement for an action plan; - c) where delivery falls below 75% of the requirement over the previous three years, the presumption in favour of sustainable development applies, as set out in footnote 8 of this Framework, in addition to the requirements for an action plan and 20% buffer. - 1.8 This update is the sixth Action Plan and its focus has been to consider whether there are any additional measures that can be included to help improve the delivery of new dwellings.
 This Action Plan has been prepared to consider the delivery rate and how the Council is responding to the challenge of building more homes at a faster rate.
 It sets out the challenges being faced and the actions the Council proposes to take to address housing delivery.